tsvwg/wg-materials/ietf117/minutes-1.md

 Chairs - Altanai B

-Scribes - Marco Munizaga and Spencer Dawkins
+Scribes - Marco Munizag* and Spencer Dawkins

-## 5. Agenda recap and notices
+## 5. Agend* recap and Notices

-The chairs began by reviewing the Notewell and talked briefly about the agenda for the TSVWG working group.
+The chairs began by reviewing the Notewell and talked briefly about the agend* for the TSVWG working group.

 Please look at the other individual drafts and discuss on the list.